Existing Python Backend

 });

-Mount the React provider near the app root so client components can subscribe to
+Mount the React provider near the app root.
+Build the browser client first —

 // web/app/providers.tsx